 Whether you’re just starting to think about social investment or you’re already knees-deep in the due diligence process, here are our five top tips for giving your application the best chances of success.

 Unlike traditional grant-making for on-going service delivery, social investment typically provides a one-time infusion of cash that will make a critical difference to the organisation, improving its future resilience and enhancing its ability to achieve social impact.
 Do you want to acquire a building to provide a more stable base for your organisation?
 Do you need working capital to help launch a new product or service that will generate income for the organisation?
 Do you want to invest in marketing to scale up your activities or help them reach new audiences?
 Or perhaps you just need a temporary infusion of cash as a bridge loan to confirmed funding or to help cover seasonal fluctuations in cash flow?
-Whatever the reason for needing investment, we want to know that you have a clear plan of action for the loan and that it is going to something that will support the organisation’s business and impact goals.
+Whatever the reason for needing investment, we want to know that you have a clear plan of action for the loan and that it is going to something that will support the organisation’s business and financial goals.

 Our investments typically take the form of unsecured debt, and we want to know that your organisation has the capacity to manage this debt and pay it back responsibly.
 What sources of income will you rely on to pay back your investment?
 These might be existing sources of income or new ones that you will develop through the investment.
 How reliable are these sources?
 Do you have the necessary controls to help understand and predict your finances, such as management accounts and cash flow forecasts?
 As social investors, we’re committed to investing responsibly, and we’re keen to see that the investment will help your organisation build its financial resilience rather than place an undue burden or put your social impact at risk.